rancher/rancher-docs/docs/reference-guides/monitoring-v2-configuration/receivers.md

 1. Go to the cluster where you want to create receivers.
 Click **Monitoring -> Alerting -> AlertManagerConfigs**.
 1. Click **Create**.
+1. Enter a **Name** for the new AlertmanagerConfig.
+1. Click **Create**.
-1. After creating an AlertManagerConfig, click it to add a receiver.
+1. After creating the AlertManagerConfig, click it to add a receiver.
 1. Click **Add Receiver**.
 1. Enter a **Name** for the receiver.
 1. Configure one or more providers for the receiver.
 For help filling out the forms, refer to the configuration options below.